tessercat/daoistic-book/book.md

 When we're selfless,
 who gets hurt?

+Since goodness rules you
-Since goodness disciplines people as they rule the world, the world can trust them,
+when you rule the world,
+the world trusts you,

-and since compassion changes people as they change the world, the world should encourage it.
+and since compassion disciplines you when you discipline the world, the world obeys.

 # Chapter 14